Tsuba, Japanese sword guard Jyuluck-Do Corp.

 Before the Nanbokucho period, most of the battles were done by horse soldiers on flatlands.
 Though, battles by foot soldiers on mountains gradually increased from this period.
 With increase of such battles, weapons have developed in pursuit of more quickness of action and more practical use.
 Samurai knights wore the Domaru or Haramaki which are snug and out of the way of moving instead of Oyoroi.
 And they carried the Uchigatana instead of the Tachi type sword.
 That's because the Uchigatana fixed by the belt is not so shaky while the Tachi slung from the belt is moving.

 Because Uchigatana were worn and fixed directly by belts, only Kurigata and Kaerizuno can be seen on their scabbards.
 These parts are for preventing scabbards from dropping.
-A hilt of Uchigatana was
+A hilt of Uchigatana was coated with shark skin and reeled thread or leather on it.

 Through the Onin War (1467 - 1477), Uchigatana became most popular by the time of the Sengoku period (=The age of Civil Wars).